Published on June 5, 2019

 Cyclical vs. Secular Growth

 Broadly speaking, growth falls into two categories – cyclical and secular.
-Cyclical growth can be thought of as passive, whereas secular growth is driven by a structural change in a sector or industry.
+Cyclical growth can be thought of as passive, whereas secular growth is driven by a structural change in a sector, industry or company.

 Cyclical growth, as the name implies, is highly correlated with the economic cycle.
 Industries that are driven by cyclical growth tend to deliver positive returns during expanding economies and do poorly during a downturn.